 I found out about #critlib chats when I was already aware of #critLIS, a critical theory reading group at the University of Sheffield iSchool.
 The students involved in #critLIS tweeted some of their discussions and I read the things they talked about.
 I could only join in minimally but what I saw of their discussion seemed thrilling in how they brought social critique to information work, but also intimidatingly erudite in the works referenced.

 Later I attended a discussion on critical theory in LIS at an RLC event in London.
-On reflection at RLC I think the whole critical theory ball of wax was explained in problem-posing terms, which was both more useful, more challenging, and achieved more than a lecture on the same subject would have.
+On reflection, at the event I think the whole critical theory ball of wax was explained in problem-posing terms, which was both more useful, more challenging, and achieved more than a lecture on the same subject would have.
 At that session Kevin and Lauren didn’t offer grand solutions, but instead many new lenses with which to interpret and inspect practice and some practical ideas too (Smith, 2014).
 I realized I had some reading to do; fortunately, critical librarians (by all means imagine the ‘smiling cat face with heart-shaped eyes’ emoji here) are inevitably generous with suggestions.

 Reading a text is learning the relationships among the words in the composition of the discourse.
 It is the task of a critical, humble, determined “subject” or agent of learning, the reader.